Plano West Senior High School: History

 Plano West Senior High School opened its doors for the 1999–2000 school year as the third Senior high school in the Plano Independent School District.
-Its opening foreshadowed the impending the population boom in Collin County over the next several decades.
+Its opening foreshadowed the impending population boom in Collin County over the next several decades.
 The following year, Plano West began fielding full teams for varsity sports, cutting into the talent pipeline to rivals Plano Senior High School (PSHS) and Plano East Senior High School (PESH).

-Plano West attracted national attention in the summer of 2003, when Plano West baseball player Taylor Hooton hung himself.
+Plano West attracted national attention in the summer of 2003, when Plano West baseball player Taylor Hooton hanged himself.
 Hooton's suicide brought attention to teenage steroid use.

 After a widely publicized and vitriolic battle, PISD in 2009 approved boundary changes that would potentially expand PWSH's enrollment from 2,000 to 3,400 students over 3 years, due to growth patterns in the area's middle schools, eventually making Plano West the largest in Texas.
 The plan was met with opposition from parents, as PWSH would have enrolled 44% of 11th and 12th graders in the school district.
 In the early 2010s, due to concerns about rising enrollment at PWSH compared to PSHS and PESH, the district considered options such as adding a fourth senior high school or spending $17 million to expand Plano West.